Tornedalians: Modern eta: 1809–today

 During the 1800s Tornedalians became the targets of extensive so-called "racial biology" and Swedification policies, and many Tornedalian and Sámi graves were plundered at the behest of priests.
-Lars Levi Læstadius himself participated in the process of plundering graves.
+Lars Levi Læstadius participated in the process of plundering graves.

-1886 saw the introduction of the first Swedish Reindeer Herding Act, which prohibited non-Sámi from herding reindeer.
+In 1886 the first Swedish Reindeer Herding Act was introduced.
+It prohibited non-Sámi from herding reindeer.
 The law likewise restricted the rights of non-members of Samebyar to winter pastures, hunting, and fishing.
 Tornedalians thus had to 'lease' their own reindeer to vested Sámi herders.
 This state of affairs has largely been repeated in the Reindeer Herding Acts of 1898, 1928 and 1971.

-In 1888 Swedish was made the sole language of civil life, as well as the only language taught in schools.
-No outright ban was ever instituted in Finland, but those who spoke the language were discriminated against.
+In 1888 Swedish was made the sole language of civil life, and the only language taught in schools.
+No ban was ever instituted in Finland, but those who spoke the language were discriminated against.
 After the 1902 Norrbotten famine, "work cabins" were established in Norrbotten in the fashion of boarding schools with the stated goal of providing food, lodging and education to children from the sparsely populated region.
-Here, teachers would work to forcefully assimilate Tornedalian children; abuse was rampant.
-In the early to mid 1900's, Herman Lundborg from the State Institute for Racial Biology performed skull measurements on Tornedalians in 1913, which continued into the 1950s.
+Here, teachers worked to forcibly assimilate Tornedalian children; abuse was rampant.
+In the early to mid-1900s, Herman Lundborg from the State Institute for Racial Biology performed skull measurements on Tornedalians in 1913, which continued into the 1950s.
 The ban on speaking Meänkieli in school was revoked by the Riksdag in 1957.
 At Furunäset Hospital and Asylum (1893-1987) in Piteå, Tornedalian women were sterilised, were forced to have abortions, and were subjected to other invasive surgeries.

-During the 1970s and 80s a Tornedalian movement would form.
-In 1981 The National Association of Swedish Tornedalians (STR-T) would form and in 1992 the first Meänkieli dictionary was written.
+During the 1970s and 80s a Tornedalian movement was formed.
+In 1981 The National Association of Swedish Tornedalians (STR-T) was formed, and in 1992 the first Meänkieli dictionary was written.

 In 2000, a new law went into effect recognising the Tornedalians as an official national minority and Meänkieli as an official minority language.
 A truth and reconciliation commission on historical discrimination against the population was appointed in 2020, and made its final report on 15 May 2023.
-In both 2020 and 2023, STR-T, the National Association of Swedish Tornedalians demanded the Swedish government to investigate their status as an indigenous people in accordance with ILO 169, although both times the Swedish government has denied to do so.
+In both 2020 and 2023, STR-T, the National Association of Swedish Tornedalians demanded that the Swedish government to investigate their status as an indigenous people in accordance with ILO 169, although both times the Swedish government has denied to do so.

-In 2024 the remains of 23 Tornedalian and Sámi people (6 of which children) previously buried at Akamella cemetery, near Muodoslompolo, were repatriated.
+In 2024 the remains of 23 Tornedalian and Sámi people (6 of which children) who had been buried at Akamella cemetery, near Muodoslompolo, were repatriated.
 The remains, which had been plundered in 1878, are the first remains of Tornedalian people to be repatriated.

+According to statistics from Skolverket the number of pupils in Sweden studying Meänkieli increased three-fold between 2016 and 2026, from 95 to 294.